alvinr/data-modeling/redis/compact_structures/README.md

 * Reserve the seats they requested

 ## Bitmapped structures
 Redis provides [bitmaped structures](https://redis.io/topics/data-types-intro#bitmaps) that can be used for a variety of uses.
 As we saw in the previous article on [inventory control](../inventory/README.md), we used a bit structure to store a histogram of the total tickets sales by hour.
 We will adapt model that for this problem, since we can use a single bit to describe if a given seat has been sold.
-The JSON for the schema looks like:
+While bitmap structures are not a new thing, in context of memory usage and ability to store large amounts of information, they provide some significant advantages.
+The JSON schema for the seat maps could look like:

 ```
 events: "Judo"